CMon/mvb4qt/README.md

 ```
 Here is only description of the basic use of the library, if you involves more in-depth use and specific implementation methods, please check the help documentation.
 ## Getting Help
-If you have questions, you can reach out to our mailing: deng_ran@foxmail.com

-Or you can submit questions directly through the `issues` of this project.
+If you have questions, you can reach out to our mailing: `deng_ran@foxmail.com`, or you can submit questions directly through the `issues` of this project.